34 Favorite Fall Flowers and Plants for Your Garden

 Spider Lilies and More Fall-Blooming Bulbs

-Although known botanically as Lycoris, this plant is commonly called by a variety of names: surprise lilies, naked ladies, spider lilies, and september lilies.
+Although known botanically as Lycoris, this plant is commonly called by various names.
+Among these are surprise lilies, naked ladies, spider lilies and September lilies.
 The vivid red blooms of the spider lily resemble the vibrant clusters of azalea flowers.

-It's a beloved heirloom in southern gardens and features striking flower clusters atop tall, leafless stems, with strap-like leaves appearing only after the bloom stalks have faded.
+It's a beloved heirloom in southern gardens.
+These plants feature striking flower clusters atop tall, leafless stems.
+Their strap-like leaves appear only after the bloom stalks have faded.
 Bulbs are hardy in zones 5 to 10.

-Tip: Spider lilies are just one favorite fall blooming bulb.
-Look for crocus, colchicum, dahlias, iris and ranunculus.
+Tip: Spider lilies are just one favorite fall-blooming bulb.
+You can also look for crocus, colchicum, dahlias, iris and ranunculus.

 Stonecrop Sedum

-Stonecrop sedum is part of a diverse genus of flowering plants well-known for succulent foliage, drought resistance, and a range of forms and colors.
-Sedums are hardy plants cherished for their minimal maintenance needs and pollinator attracting qualities.
+Stonecrop sedum is part of a diverse genus of flowering plants.
+They're well-known for succulent foliage, drought resistance and having a range of forms and colors.
+Sedums are hardy plants cherished for their minimal maintenance needs and pollinator-attracting qualities.
+Their bright colors and whimsical shapes can add joy to rock and other garden types.

 In the Garden Center, look for 'Autumn Joy' and other perennial sedums.
 'Lemon Coral' sedum is a popular groundcover and container plant.
-Sedums have a wide growing range, from zones 4 to 9, and are drought tolerant once established in your garden.
-Sedums excel at storing water in their leaves, making them highly drought-tolerant once fully established.
+It holds its color through mild winters.
+Sedums have a wide growing range, from zones 4 to 9.

-Sedums prefer well-draining soil in sunny locations.
+Sedums are drought tolerant once established in your garden.
+They excel at storing water in their leaves, but don’t do well with excess moisture.
+Sedums prefer well-draining soil in sunny locations, as long as there is adequate drainage.
 This can mean rocky, sandy and nutrient-poor soils that are tough for other plants to grow in.

 Sunflower